Electric Cars for kids to ride on

 36v can travel up to 15mph.

-Choose a the power that best suits your child’s abilities, expectations and enthusiasm.
+Choose the power that best suits your child’s abilities, expectations and enthusiasm.
 If you’re still not sure, then ask a person that you know who already has first-hand experience with an electric car for kids!

 See this great, realistic BMW toy electric car in action with it’s fantastic lil female driver…